tuneinsight/lattigo/bgv/README.md

 ## Implementation Notes

-The proposed implementation is not standard and provides all the functionalities of the BFV and BGV schemes under a unified scheme.
+The proposed implementation provides all the functionalities of the BFV and BGV schemes under a unified scheme.
 This enabled by the equivalency between the LSB and MSB encoding when T is coprime to Q (Appendix A of <https://eprint.iacr.org/2013/372>).

 ### Intuition